licitdev/docs/configuration/data-model/relationships.md

 # Relationships

 > Relationships are a crucial part of any relational database.
-Directus supports all standard relationship types, as well as a few more of its own _compound_ types, which offer greater flexibility.
+Directus supports all standard relationship types, as well as a few more of its own _compound_ types, which are custom-tailored and pre-configured to make managing certain _common but complex_ tasks a breeze.

 [[toc]]